divio/divio-cloud-docs/introduction/django-03-setup-project-locally.rst

     CMD uwsgi --module=myapp.wsgi --http=0.0.0.0:80

+Run:

+..  code-block:: bash

+    docker-compose build

-Rebuild once more.
+once more.
 Now when the web container is launched it will run the command automatically, to start it up in - for example - a cloud deployment.

 However, when we start it locally with ``docker-compose up``, the ``command`` line in the ``docker-compose.yml`` file overrides that, and uses ``python manage.py runserver 0.0.0.0:80`` instead.